flybirdcl/flybirdcl.github.io/README.md

 ## Related Works

-Kosandal's article is a good introduction in using recurrent neural networks (RNNs) in predicting weather (Kosandal, 2020).
+Kosandal's article is a good introduction in using recurrent neural networks in predicting weather (Kosandal, 2020).
 It runs through an example where it takes in a dataset containing historical temperature, wind speed, wind gust, etc. time series data and uses Python libraries to preprocess, train and run a model that will predict future temperatures.

 An article discusses the uses of Artificial Neural Networks (ANNs) to predict weather data (Tran et al., 2021).
 The review shows that LSTMs and RNNs are probably effective tools to predict weather.
 Reviewed models include a variety of univariate and multivariate MLP (multilayer perceptron), FFNN (feed-forward neural network), FFBF (feed-forward back propagation), GRNN (generalized regression neural network), RBF ( radial basis function), CRNN (convlutional recurrent neural network), RNN, and LSTM models.